Galliprant® (grapiprant tablets)

-Treat with Galliprant® (grapiprant tablets) from the earliest diagnosed stages of canine osteoarthritis (OA)
+Galliprant® (grapiprant tablets) provides targeted pain relief from the earliest diagnosed stages of canine OA.

 - Galliprant is indicated for the control of pain and inflammation associated with osteoarthritis in dogs